 In order to effectively give this information to a borrower, the servicer uses a computerized loan management system.
 The system keeps track of the borrower’s account and communications with the servicer, as well as communications between the servicer and various service providers, like the insurance company, tax collector, and attorney (or trustee) when a loan is in foreclosure.

-Mortgage loans often require private mortgage insurance (PMI).
+Loans often require private mortgage insurance (PMI).
 PMI reimburses the lender if you default on your loan and your house isn't worth enough to entirely repay the debt through a foreclosure sale.
 The servicer collects and distributes the premiums for PMI.

 The servicer also accepts prepayments, reviews borrowers’ loss mitigation (foreclosure avoidance) applications, and manages the foreclosure process when borrowers fail to make payments.